arkinem/tui-beds-uni-hackathon/scenarios/payment.md

 * Authorised, i.e. the payment has been made on the customers credit card and the total deposited into the service providers account;

-* Failure, i.e. there is issufficient funds in the customers account, or the addition of the funds into the service providers account failed.
+* Failure, i.e. there is insufficient funds in the customers account, or the addition of the funds into the service providers account failed.
 You can assume there are no other causes of failure (e.g. communications, device failure).

 Design and build the payment service - responses from credit card issuers can be faked or randomised.

 Design and build the API used between the app and the payment service.
 As you will be taking credit card details this API needs to be secure as does the transport of data.
-The choice of API secuirty techniqe is left to you.
+The choice of API security technique is left to you.
 However, transport must be secured to AES-256 standard - in both directions.

-As an addional complication - the API needs to be versioned.
+As an additional complication - the API needs to be versioned.